-If either party wishes a list of the other party's witnesses and documents, it may demand it in accordance with the procedures set forth in California Code of Civil Procedure, b.
-Presentation of Evidence c.
-Cross-Examination
+If either party wishes a list of the other party's witnesses and documents, it may demand it in accordance with the procedures set forth in California Code of Civil Procedure, Section 1282.2.

-Section 1282.2.
 However, the failure to list a witness or a document shall not bar the testimony of the unlisted witness or the introduction of an undesignated document, provided that good cause for the omission is shown as determined by the Committee.